logzio/documentation/docs/shipping/Code/dotnet.md

 {@include: ../../_include/tracing-shipping/dotnet-steps.md}

-##### Download and configure OpenTelemetry collector
+#### Download and configure OpenTelemetry collector

-Create a dedicated directory on the host of your ASP.NET Core application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector/releases/tag/v0.60.0) that is relevant to the operating system of your host.
+Create a dedicated directory on your ASP.NET Core application host.
+Download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector/releases/tag/v0.60.0) relevant to your operating system.

-After downloading the collector, create a configuration file `config.yaml` with the following parameters:
+After downloading, create a configuration file `config.yaml` with the following parameters:

 {@include: ../../_include/tracing-shipping/collector-config.md}

 {@include: ../../_include/tracing-shipping/replace-tracing-token.html}

-##### Start the collector
+#### Start the collector

 {@include: ../../_include/tracing-shipping/collector-run.md}

-##### Run the application
+#### Run and monitor

 Run the application to generate traces.

-##### Check Logz.io for your traces

 Give your traces some time to get from your system to ours, and then open [Tracing](https://app.logz.io/#/dashboard/jaeger).

-### Setup auto-instrumentation for your ASP.NET Core application using Docker and send traces to Logz.io
+### Auto-instrument ASP.NET Core with Docker and send Traces to Logz.io

-This integration enables you to auto-instrument your ASP.NET Core application and run a containerized OpenTelemetry collector to send your traces to Logz.io.
-If your application also runs in a Docker container, make sure that both the application and collector containers are on the same network.
+This integration auto-instruments your ASP.NET Core application and uses a containerized OpenTelemetry collector to send traces to Logz.io.
+If your application also runs in a Docker container, ensure that both application and collector containers are on the same network.

 **Before you begin, you'll need**: